KevinAst/visualize-it/docs/visualize-it.md

 SmartView:   a viewport in which scene(s) are displayed/visualized
-             - Derivations of the contained SmartScene will handle the specifics of visualizing a single scene (Scene obj) or multiple scenes (Collage obj).
+             - Derivations of the contained SmartPallet will handle the specifics of visualizing a single scene (Scene obj) or multiple scenes (Collage obj).
              - In all cases, this visualization can be "displayed":